Fighting climate change one idea at a time

 CASA support aims to boost academic achievement by improving students’ executive skills (such as time management, organization, and goal setting) and study strategies.
 Through this work, CASA helps students understand better how they learn and what they need to do to be more successful scholars.
-For more information, or to sign up for CASA’s services, students should contact Kathleen Pillsbury, acting director of the Center for Academic Strategies and Achievement while Margaret van Baaren is on sabbatical.
+For more information, or to sign up for CASA’s services, students should contact Margaret van Baaren, director of the Center for Academic Strategies and Achievement.

 For subject-specific help, students are encouraged to meet with their teachers for extra help and to attend the writing-, math-, and science-help sessions held during study hall.
-Students who need additional support can hire a subject-specific tutor ($60 per hour for an adult tutor, $13.50 per hour for a peer tutor).
-Students can access the tutor lists through their advisors.
+Students who need additional support can hire a subject-specific tutor ($70 per hour for an adult tutor).
+There are also volunteer peer tutors available in some subjects.

 CASA provides equal access to the school’s programs by making reasonable and appropriate accommodations for students with documented learning differences.

-If you have more questions regarding CASA options, please contact Kathleen Pillsbury, acting director of the Center for Academic Strategies and Achievement.
+If you have more questions regarding CASA options, please contact Margaret van Baaren, director of the Center for Academic Strategies and Achievement.